 Feel free to join any of the local groups for their runs.
-If your group wants to be included on this list, if you have additional information, or have questions about distance and pace for the various runs please e-mail our Group Run Coordinator, Monica Henley.
+If your group wants to be included on this list, if you have additional information, or have questions about distance and pace for the various runs please e-mail our Group Run Coordinator, Alex Morrow.

 BTC Saturday Long Run Training Group for Marathons and Half Marathons

 The BTC Long Run Group is a group of runners that began training together in 2006.
 Each year they pick a goal Marathon/Half Marathon in the fall and train together.
 Saturday morning routes and water stops are coordinated by the BTC with members dropping water along the route.
 Paces range from 8:00 to 12:00.
 Distances for Saturday morning runs range from 8 to 22 miles.
 This is not a group for beginners.
 The BTC Long Run Group is an open group.
-Monica Henley heads up the weekly runs.
-You can email her here or visit the group's Facebook page for information.
+Alex Morrow heads up the weekly runs.
+You can email him here or visit the group's Facebook page for information.

 BTC Saturday Morning Moderate Distance Run